larryworm1127/RecipeGenerator/README.md

 > $ pipenv sync
 > $ pipenv shell
 > ```
+> The above commands creates a virtual environment on the machine and activates the machine for running the program

 Once the installation is complete, run "gui.py" with Python 3.6 and the program is good to go!